-The Japanese economy during the fiscal period under review saw a lifting of behavioral restrictions related to COVID-19 and moved toward the normalization of economic and social activities.
-The real GDP growth rate (Second Preliminary Estimates) for January to March 2023 sat an annual rate of +2.7%, registering positive growth for two consecutive quarters.
-Meanwhile, as the global trend among central banks toward monetary tightening continues, there is risk of downward pressure on the Japanese economy from a slowdown in overseas economies, and there is the need to continue monitoring the impact of rising prices, supply-side restrictions, and fluctuation in the financial and capital markets.
+The Japanese economy during the fiscal period under review continued to recover moderately in the post-COVID 19 period albeit stagnation in some areas, such as the real GDP growth rate (Second Preliminary Estimates) for July to September 2023 showing a negative annualized growth rate of -2.9%.
+Meanwhile, there is risk of downward pressure on the Japanese economy from a slowdown in overseas economies, such as monetary policy trends among central banks around the world and concerns about China's future economy, and there is the need to continue monitoring the impact of rising prices, situation in the Middle East, fluctuation in the financial and capital markets and other factors.

-In the office building leasing market in central Tokyo, the average vacancy rate has hovered about 6% since June 2021, and was 6.16% as of the end of May 2023 (Miki Shoji's average vacancy rate for the five central wards of Tokyo).
-On the back of the downgrade of COVID-19 to a Class 5 disease, even though the pace of returning to the office has progressed gradually, the situation remains unpredictable as conditions have not recovered to pre-pandemic levels while a hybrid work style of in-office and telecommuting continue to take root.
+In the office building leasing market in central Tokyo, the average vacancy rate has hovered about 6% since June 2021, and was 6.03% as of the end of November 2023 (Miki Shoji's average vacancy rate for the five central wards of Tokyo).
+Although there are some signs of demand recovery due to employees returning to offices and re-recognition of office functions, the situation remains unpredictable as conditions have yet to recover to pre-pandemic levels.